haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 - Split move list into multiple bits so you can more easily reuse phases for switches that only modify bits of a phase
 - Maybe if player collision used diamond shaped colliders it would be easier to handle sliding off when landing on the other player
 - Toasts
+- Attributes like startup reduction and stun increase to and from inventory
+- Negative edge works weird (long press will give button on both edges because head is first used to parse.
+Construct custom head with only the old stick.)
+- Multiple projectiles from the same move don't despawn correctly on hit.
+- Moves need startup to work correctly

 # Other trackers
 ![[Bug tracker]]